 The Bay Area workforce, of which 3 in 5 workers are people of color, experienced a dramatic loss of wages and increased unemployment last year.
-At intake, 62% of Tipping Point grantee clients were unemployed, with 80% earning less than the federal poverty line.
+At intake, 80% of Tipping Point grantee clients were earning less than the federal poverty line and 62% were unemployed.

 We support low-income workers in securing jobs with strong earning potential by investing in programs, research, and policies that promote skills training and access to in-demand, career-track quality jobs.

 By June 2022, with our support, our grantees will help workers secure 3,000 jobs, with at least 55% of them earning wages at, or above, $20 an hour.
 Our grantees aim to help individuals acquire the skills, credentials, and work experience they need to progress in their careers and achieve family sustaining, higher wages over time.